Parent page: Altium On-Prem Enterprise Server

 - Profile – accesses the Edit User window with which the signed-in user can make changes to their own user profile.
 This is the only way that a non-admin user can make changes, since they do not have access to the Admin – Users page of the interface.

-- Sign Out – signs you out of the NEXUS Server interface.
+- Sign Out – signs you out of the Enterprise Server interface.

 General Access Interface Elements

-The following sections summarize the elements of the NEXUS Server's browser interface that can be accessed by all users of the NEXUS Server – both administrators and standard users.
+The following sections summarize the elements of the Enterprise Server's browser interface that can be accessed by all users of the Enterprise Server – both administrators and standard users.

 Related page: Workspace Projects

-Centralized design project management – all part of your NEXUS Server installation.
+Centralized design project management – all part of your Enterprise Server installation.

 You can also access a detailed, CAD-centric view of the project, opened by selecting the required project, clicking the control above the listing of projects, and choosing the Open entry on the associated menu.
 Alternatively, double-click directly on the required project entry in the list (or click on its name).
 The Projects Management page for that project opens in a new browser tab incorporating the CAD-centric interface, which offers Design, Supply, Manufacture, Activities and History view options:

-This page gives you convenient access for browsing all of the managed components that are currently stored within your NEXUS Server.
+This page gives you convenient access for browsing all of the Workspace library components that are currently stored within your Enterprise Server.
 You are able to see, at-a-glance, what (and how many) components you currently have at your disposal (and gain detailed information about each and every component).

-Browse the managed components currently available within your NEXUS Server from the Components page of the browser interface.
+Browse the Workspace library components currently available within your Enterprise Server from the Components page of the browser interface.

 When the page is first accessed this region presents a tiled array of the various component types, along with the total number of existing components of each type.
 From here you are able to drill down to see individual components and get detailed information about them.

-Related pages: Requesting a New Managed Part, Creating & Managing Processes
+Related pages: Process-based Part Requests, Creating & Managing Processes

 This page enables you to create and manage requests for new components.
 A designer can simply put in a request for one or more parts to be created, using predefined Part Request process workflows that have been defined for the company, and get notified when that request has either been rejected (and why), or processed and the component(s) made available.
 The requestor supplies as much key information to support their request as possible (manufacturer and part number(s), description(s), any relevant datasheet (PDF or URL)).
 Stub Component Items can even be created that the person assigned to the part request can then run with (and finish off).